Oustaa/kousta-cli/README.md

-# Kousta Node CLI
+# Kousta CLI

-Kousta Node CLI is a command-line tool designed to bootstrap Node.js API projects quickly and efficiently.
+Kousta CLI is a command-line tool designed to bootstrap Node.js API projects quickly and efficiently.
 It supports creating new projects with different database options and adding authentication features.
+Kousta CLI speeds up the process of creating an API by providing ready-to-use controllers and is built on top of popular Node.js third-party libraries such as:

+- Express: For building the API.
+- Joi: For data validation.
+- Mongoose: For MongoDB ORM.
+- Sequelize: For MySQL ORM.

+This CLI tool is intended for personal development use, enabling the developer to quickly set up and start building API projects.

 ## Installation